The best remedy for type 2 diabetes is theoretically simple: medication, education, counseling and weight loss.

 Max is on three medications for diabetes, plus a cholesterol medication and a blood pressure medication.
 His condition is not improving.

-"When traditional weight loss methods fail, metabolic or bariatric surgery offers significant and sustainable weight loss in adolescents with severe obesity," says pediatric bariatric surgeon Thomas Inge, MD, PhD, Surgical Director of the Bariatric Surgery Center.
+"When traditional weight loss methods fail, metabolic or bariatric surgery offers significant and sustainable weight loss in adolescents with severe obesity," says pediatric bariatric surgeon Thomas Inge, MD, PhD, former Surgical Director of the Bariatric Surgery Center.

 "The major mechanisms by which the operations improve health likely go far beyond the anatomic changes in the gut," says Dr. Inge.
 "Changes in hormonal cross-talk between the gut, fat tissue and the brain appear to be important for long-term maintenance of weight loss and effective long-term treatment of obesity-related health conditions."